armbian/documentation/docs/Hardware_Allwinner-A20.md

 ### Bugs or limitation ###

-- No HW acceleration for desktop and video decoding
-- NAND is not supported yet
+- NAND install sometime fails.
+Workaround: install [Lubuntu to NAND](http://dl.cubieboard.org/software/a20-cubietruck/lubuntu/) with [Phoenix tools](http://docs.cubieboard.org/downloads) and run install again.
+- Shutdown results into reboot under certain conditions.
+- SATA port multiplier support is disabled by default, can be enabled by adding kernel parameter `ahci_sunxi.enable_pmp=1`
 - Screen output from kernel is set to HDMI by default.
 Boot loader can detect and switch, kernel not.
-- HDMI audio is not supported yet
-- SATA port multiplier support is disabled by default, can be enabled by adding kernel parameter `ahci_sunxi.enable_pmp=1`

 ## Desktop ##